Explore The Sights Of Greenwich Royal Park

 Paths throughout the park are tarmac and there are some slopes.
 Dogs are allowed in most areas of the park but should be kept under control.
 Exceptions are the Flower and Rose Gardens, the Wilderness Deer Park and the Royal Observatory Garden.

-Food and drink is available at the Pavilion Café, the Park View Coffee Cabin and the White House Cafe.
+Food and drink are available at the Pavilion Café, the Park View Coffee Cabin and the White House Cafe.